Siege of Carmona (763)

-History
+Background

-In 763, the local governor of Beja, Al-Ala ibn Mughith al-Judhami, rebelled against the Umayyads in Andalusia.
-The Abbasid caliph, al-Mansur, made one final attempt to bring Andalusia under Abbasid control.
-Al-Ala aligned himself with the Abbasids.
-He received money, arms, and moral support from the Caliph.
-Al-Ala even raised the Abbasid flag and appointed himself governor of Andalusia.
-The Umayyad prince, Abd al-Rahman, left Cordoba and went to Carmona, a strong fortress high on a hill.
+In 763, Al-Ala ibn Mughith al-Judhami set up his government in Beja, backed by the local Egyptian jund (Arab army division).
+The Abbasid caliph, al-Mansur, made a final attempt to bring Andalusia under Abbasid control, providing Al-Ala with funds, arms, and moral backing.
+Al-Ala raised the Abbasid flag and appointed himself governor.
+Although Islamic historiography and traditional accounts treat this as an internal rebellion, modern historians view it as a contest of legitimate authority between rival claimants, demonstrating tangible local support for the Abbasid cause in al-Andalus.